Oceanestars/Creative-Code-Project/README.md

   * Travis CI - Continuous Integration
   * Notyf.js - Javascript Library

-# To do
+# Features
- * Create multiple checkup questions
+ * Created multiple checkup questions
- * Create art based on data
+ * Created art based on data
+   - Used P5.js and css animation
- * Create a legend
+ * Created a legend
- * Deploy local server
+ * Deployed on Heroku
+ * Installed Travis CI to test my build
- * Stretch goal:
+ * Firebase
-      - Saving user's session
-      - Multiple people can do it at once
+   - Read and write from database
+   - Log in and sign up
+   - Send email verification when account is created
+   - Ability to reset password

 # Credit
  * https://dev.to/desoga/connect-registration-form-to-firebase-part-2-53cb